kevinslin/seed-tldr/vault/linux.libreoffice.md

 `libreoffice --pt {{printer_name}} {{path/to/file1}} {{path/to/file2}}`

-- Convert all `.doc` files in current directory to pdf:
+- Convert all `.doc` files in current directory to PDF:

 `libreoffice --convert-to {{pdf}} {{*.doc}}`